 We are a big Southwest family, which means the day the flight extension schedule comes out is a big travel booking day for me.
 But, this year is different.
-I truly do not know if I will be on a plane for the next year.
+I truly do not know if I will be on a plane in 2021, but I sure hope so.
 There are so many things that could happen between now and then — better or worse — and I am just not confident in travel right now.
 I live in the Northeast where things were hit hard initially and people are more conservative with the virus overall.

 With that being said, I have gone ahead and booked a few different trip options.
 Since Southwest allows you to easily cancel a flight booked with points, there was no reason not to book.
 I am in no way locked into anything and I can cancel the day of, if needed.

 What are your thoughts on travel?
 Did you book?